How to Convert an Android App to an iOS App (and Vice Versa)

-Tip # 2: Separate your business logic from the platform-specific code
+Tip # 2: We separate your business logic from the platform-specific code

-To let the first advice become fully operational you need to distinguish features that are common for both platforms from those that are relevant for only one of them.
-Without it code copying makes no sense for you.
+To let the first advice become fully operational our developers distinguish features that are common for both platforms from those that are relevant for only one of them.

-A platform-specific code is related mainly to a UI and a visual part of your app.
-Therefore, try to leave as few tasks for a separate development as possible.
+A platform-specific code relates mainly to a UI - a visual part of your application.

 What is to be done with different programming languages?

 First of all, pay attention to versions of the operating systems.
 It’s not a secret that many mobile users don’t update their devices to the latest OS for some reasons.
-Whether you like it or not, but the only thing you can and should do with it: make sure your converted app works well with all operating systems that are in active use now.
+Whether you like it or not, but the only thing you can and should do with it: make sure both your apps work well on all operating systems that are actively used now.

-Yet, if you need to port Android app to iOS, I have good news for you!
-According to the recent statistics, about 91% (remember this figure when we talk about Android) of users has switched to the latest version of the Apple devices’ operating system with only about 6% left using iOS 9, the previous one.
-It means that you, actually, may pay attention only to 2 versions of Apple’s operating system (or even only one - iOS 10) and you will leave the most of the users happy!
+And only about 18% are still using iOS 11, the previous one.
+It means that you, actually, may pay attention only to 2 versions of Apple’s operating system (or even only one - iOS 12) and you will leave most users satisfied!

-The situation is a little bit more difficult for ones who plan to convert iOS app to Android.
-According to the statistics, there are at least 4 operating systems that are used by 10% (or more) of Android users.
+The situation is more difficult for ones who plan to convert an iOS app to Android.
+According to the statistics (as of Decemver 2018), there are at least 4 operating systems that are used by 10% (or more) of Android users.
 Take a look:

-However, there is good news too!
-Because of Android’s screen density system you have no need to adjust an app to each of 20 or even more possible variations of screen sizes and resolutions.
-It’s enough to take care of 5-7 main resolutions and the mentioned system will adapt your app to a similar but a bit different screens.
+The good news: Because of the Android’s screen density system you have no need to adjust an app to each of 20 or even more possible variations of screen sizes and resolutions.
+It’s enough to take care of 5-7 main resolutions and the mentioned system will automatically adapt your app to similar screens.

-Yet, operating systems and screen resolutions are not all the differences between Android and iOS that you should consider while porting your app.
+Yet, operating systems and screen resolutions are not all the differences that you should consider while porting Android to iOS.
 Let’s talk about such an important part of any application as its design.

 Android design vs iOS design: top 6 differences

 Google’s and Apple’s interfaces are totally different so you can’t just reuse the interface of your first app and port it to another platform.
-The main conceptual difference lays in companies’ approaches: Apple uses flat design while Google prefers material design.
-What does it mean in practice?
+The main conceptual difference lays in companies’ approaches: Apple uses HIG (Human Interface Guidelines) while Google prefers material design.
+What does it mean to your apps?
 Let’s take a look at a few examples:

 - One of the biggest differences lays in the object placement.
 The material design implies a hierarchical arrangement of objects while Apple tries to make objects look flush.

-- Android’s lists usually have custom icons and don’t have arrows.
+- Android’s lists usually have custom icons and don’t have arrows on the right side.

-- Navigation bar in iOS has a lower height and a centered title.
-Android’s navigation bar has a greater height with titles placed on the left.
+- Navigation bar in iOS has a lower height and a centred title.
+Android’s navigation bar has a bigger height with titles placed on the left.

 - Also, pay attention to the typography. iOS uses San Francisco as a default font while Roboto is more common on Android.